 After all those pieces of content were good enough to be found & cited by a Wikipedian, what if you could make it even better?

 What are themes and common questions that appear in the reference pages?
 Is there any interesting data?
+Can you repackage the data into interesting content?

 Using Wikipedia isn’t a shortcut to building your site’s SEO or content strategy.
 It’s not a place to spam.
 But it’s also not a place to ignore.